yuqiaoliang/Drucker/drucker_android/README.md

 If you press the button, the app will jump to the corresponding page.

+Since we need further discussion about the approach to connect to backend server to read JSON file, the default setting for "login" button is "fail".

+To test successful log-in behavior, change the variable "success" on line 59(loginActivity.java) to "true".

 ## Deployment

-Now the system is test with Nexus 5X API 28.
+Now the system is test with Nexus 5X API 28 and Nexus 4 API 23.

 ## Authors